-- Monthly Reports.
-The University will provide to the Union, on a monthly basis, the following information for each employee in the bargaining unit: employee identification number, name, position title, mailing address, work phone number, monthly salary (including range and step), assigned FTE, work county, supervisor, and seniority date. - 16.2 Electronic Transfer.
-Information supplied pursuant to this article will be sent to the Union headquarters in a mutually agreeable electronic format.
+- 16.1 Monthly Reports.
+The University will provide to the Union and the Local 931 (e-mail box), on a monthly basis, the following information for each employee in the bargaining unit: employee identification number, name, position title, position number, mailing address, work phone number, monthly salary (including range and step), work location and county, supervisor, job class code and title, date of hire, bargaining unit code and title, percentage of employment, separation date, premium pay, PERS plan, Health Care Plan including tier and dental, overtime exempt or overtime eligible status and seniority date. - 16.2 Electronic Transfer.
+Information supplied pursuant to this article will be sent to the Union headquarters and Local 931 (e-mail box) in a mutually agreeable electronic format.